LesterLyu/What-To-Eat/DOCUMENT/messages/message-delete.md

-# admin delete a message
+# Admin delete a message

 Used to collect a Token for a registered User.